-This lumps and bumps on the outsides of shells can be caused by defective shell glands, stress in the flock or excess calcium in the hen’s diet.
-These can cause injuries and ruptures during the laying process so chicken parents should carefully moderate the hen’s diet.
+This lumps and bumps on the outside of shells can be caused by defective shell glands, stress in the flock, or excess calcium in the hen’s diet.
+These can cause injuries and ruptures during the laying process; therefore chicken parents should carefully moderate the hen’s diet.
 These can also happen in older hens (like mine) whose production is starting to decline.

 Finding mottled eggs on decorated Easter eggs is just fine but finding one in your nest box can be surprising.
 Uneven pigmentation can be caused by nutrient deficiencies (especially magnesium), viral infections, parasites, stress, or extreme temperatures.

 I once found an egg from Helga, my Ameraucana (also known as “easter-egger”), that was half green and half brown.
 I actually blew out the inside and made the shell into an interesting ornament.
 And then I changed her diet to accommodate more magnesium.